Pakettikauppa/woo-pakettikauppa/readme.txt

 = 2.0.19 =
 * New feature: Create multiple return shipments from order view
+* Enhancements: Changing texts on settings page to make it easier to understand
 * Enhancements: Small refactoring of admin metabox

 = 2.0.18.1 =